terkelg/facon/readme.md

 Facon is a tiny utility that makes it easy to create nested DOM elements using template literals and extract references.

 There's no magic nor restrictive template logic.
-All you get are dom references so that you can do whatever you like and take full advantage of the powerful native DOM API.
+All you get are DOM references so that you can do whatever you like and take full advantage of the powerful native DOM API.

-> **TLDR**: Facon fix the tiring process of creating and assembling nested DOM elements or `.innerHTML` where you later have to query for references manually.
+> **TLDR**: Facon fixes the tiring process of creating and assembling nested DOM elements or `.innerHTML` where you later have to query for references manually.

 **~~lack of~~ Features**
 - Tiny (365 bytes gzipped)